Small finance bank: History

 On 17 July 2014, the Reserve Bank of India (RBI) released the draft guidelines for small finance banks, seeking comments for interested entities and the general public.
 The final guidelines were released by RBI on 27 November 2014.
-Interested parties were required to submit applications before 16 January 2015.

 In February 2015, RBI released the list of entities which had applied for a small finance bank license.
 There were 72 applicants.
 It was announced that an external advisory committee headed by Usha Thorat would evaluate the license applications.

 On 17 September 2015, The Reserve Bank of India (RBI) announced that it had given provisional licenses to ten entities who would have to convert into small finance banks within one year.
 Eight out of these ten entities were microfinance NBFCs, reiterating RBIs agenda of financial inclusion.
 Capital Small Finance Bank was the first small finance bank to begin operations, opening with 47 branches on 24 April 2016.

 On 26 April, 2021, under Section 22 (1) of the Banking Regulation Act, 1949, the RBI has issued an in-principle approval to Uttar Pradesh based Shivalik Mercantile Co-operative Bank Limited for transition into a small finance bank.

 Thus, it has become India's first urban co-operative bank (UCB) to transition to a Small Finance Bank (SFB).

+On 12 October, 2021, RBI granted a Small Finance Bank license to Unity Small Finance Bank, a joint venture between Centrum Financial Services and BharatPe, which was created to take over the assets and liabilities of the crisis-hit PMC Bank.
+Unity Small Finance Bank began its operations on 1 November 2021 with Inderjit Camotra as its Managing Director and CEO.

 The names of the licensees are as below: